genaray/Arch/README.md

 ## Chunks

 Chunks are were the entities and their components are stored.
-They utilize dense packed contiguous arrays ( [SoA](https://www.wikiwand.com/en/AoS_and_SoA#:~:text=Structure%20of%20arrays%20(SoA)%20is,one%20parallel%20array%20per%20field.) ) to store and acess entities.
-Chunks always store entities & components of about 16kb, this is intended since 16kb fit perfectly into the L1 CPU Cache which gives us insane iteration speeds.
+They utilize dense packed contiguous arrays ( [SoA](https://www.wikiwand.com/en/AoS_and_SoA#:~:text=Structure%20of%20arrays%20(SoA)%20is,one%20parallel%20array%20per%20field.) ) to store and acess entities with the same group of components.
+Its internal arrays are always 16KB in total, this is intended since 16kb fits perfectly into the L1 CPU Cache which gives us insane iteration speeds.

 The internal structure simplified looks like this...
 ```